gege13007/Amazfit-Stratos-GPS-locator/README.md

 15/06/2020 v4.6.4 - Modif 2 display on Suunto / bug fix on delete waypoint

 4/04/2021 v5.0 - Add speed & distance and direct track saving on the Maps.

+12/2021 - Big changes on gpx read - only on start app, and changing gpx.
+         Read the wpt xml or the trkseg for tracks....